Making skis that focus on turns is something the brand has never done before | LINE

 Anyway, first check out the image footage

-This may be the first time that LINE has ever made a promotional video featuring skis that never leave the snow.
-Deep, carving turns at high speed, billowing snow, and the thrill of edge-to-edge skiing.
-That's the BLADE skis, designed specifically for the joy of carving and slashing.
-The BLADE
+This might be the first time that LINE has created a promotional video showing skis never leaving the snow surface.
+Deep, high-speed carving turns, swirling snow, the exhilarating feeling of edge-to-edge skiing.
+That's the "BLADE" ski, specializing in the joy of carving and slashing.
+The BLADE COLLECTION was developed

-COLLECTION was developed following the birth of classic skis like the Pescado and Sakana, with their distinctive swallowtails.
-This model promises to spark a broad movement that will not only appeal to freestyle skiers but the entire ski world, embracing the joy of turning.
+following the creation of legendary models such as the "PESCADO" and "SAKANA," both featuring distinctive swallowtails.
+This model has the potential to become a broad movement that will engulf not only freestyle skiers but the entire skiing world, bringing the fun of turns to life.

-Edge grip and torsional stability are essential for making these turns.
-The hollowed-out titanium "GAS PEDAL METAL," visible through the transparent topsheet and designed to resemble a fishbone, plays a key role.
-Titanium metal at both ends of the ski generates sharp power in the latter stages of the turn.
-The voluminous nose shape provides stability, making it effective on both groomed slopes and powder.
+Edge grip and torsional stability are essential for executing these turns.
+The hollowed-out titanium metal "GAS PEDAL METAL," reminiscent of a fishbone and visible through the translucent topsheet, plays this role, and the titanium metal positioned at both ends of the ski generates sharp power in the latter half of the turn.
+The voluminous nose shape provides stability, making it effective not only on groomed slopes but also in powder.

 The article below provides more information about this season's popular BLADE